 And not just his pokemon’s attacks, but everything the collective leaders, elites, rangers, and renegades can throw at it.
 Meanwhile its attacks are as devastating to them as he feared; in just five minutes they’ve lost dozens of pokemon and a quarter of their trainers, and no amount of coordination seems to help.
 Whether by spikes of rock impaling people and pokemon from below, or sudden rising magma, or its oppressively fast beam attack, Groudon’s coverage is just too good to defend against.

 It’s chilling to realize that, if it weren’t for Latios and Latias flying around its head and blasting it with a mix of dragon and psychic attacks, as well as psychics like Sabrina, Will, and Lucian using their pokemon to constantly confuse and disorient it, Groudon would have already laid waste to the lot of them.
-His pokemon can take a beating, but he’s running through potions quickly, and the living legend seems nowhere near its limit.
+His pokemon can take a beating, but he’s running through potions quickly, and the living myth seems nowhere near its limit.

 And as if all that’s not bad enough, it’s getting hotter.